orionw/blog/ettin.md

 We build on the ModernBERT recipe, which borrowed modern techniques from decoder-only models and brought them to encoder training.
 This provides a strong base for training both architectures.

 ### Sizes
 We train six different sizes, ranging from 17M to 1B parameters.
-This allows us to test the effects of scale, and provides a wide variety of models for you to use – no matter if you need a blazing fast on-device model or a powerful but slower model.
+This allows us to test the effects of scale, and provides a wide variety of models for you to use!
+No matter if you need a blazing fast on-device model or a powerful but slower model, we got you covered!

 ![Sizes of Ettin models](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/blob/main/assets/sizes.jpg?raw=true)